 | Professional & Media | €50M (2022, tickets & media).
 PPL franchise valuation: up to $10M. | Unified circuit (Premier Padel).
 Dual media strategy (international audience + US market). |

-In conclusion, Padel’s economic boom in 2026 benefits an increasingly structured value chain.
-Club operators capture immediate profitability from mass participation.
+In conclusion, the padel economic boom in 2026 benefits an increasingly structured value chain.
+Club operators capture the immediate profitability of mass participation.
 Equipment manufacturers turn every new enthusiast into a customer.
-Finally, investors in the pro circuit (like QSI) and sponsors are betting on the sport’s future legitimacy and long-term media value.
+Finally, investors in the pro circuit (like QSI) and sponsors are betting on the future legitimacy and long-term media value of the sport.
 This triple dynamic ensures robust and diversified economic growth for years to come.